 That model served as the basis for this model, and PRS infused many of the best modern guitar technology, along with their signature PRS features like their headstock and body shape.

-The thought process behind this guitar is that rather than spending thousands of dollars on a pre-existing vintage guitar, you can purchase a brand new guitar at about the same price of a high-quality vintage guitar but with modern technologies.
+The thought process behind this guitar is that rather than spending thousands of dollars on a pre-existing vintage guitar, you can purchase a brand new guitar at about the same price as a high-quality vintage guitar but with modern technologies.
 The guitar was designed by PRS’s elite Private Stock team to celebrate the 20th Anniversary of the Private Stock Programme.

 Key Specs and Features: On the PRS McCarty 594, we can see that it still maintains many of the PRS qualities that we can also find on other PRS guitars.
 First off, the McCarty 594 has the usual PRS double cutaway solid body with African Mahogany as their main ingredient for the guitar body.